15 Plants That Repel Flies

 However, it’s important to note that wormwood contains a toxic chemical called thujone, so it should not be ingested.

 In addition to repelling flies, wormwood has several health benefits.
-It can help with digestive issues, reduce inflammation, and even aid in improving mood.
+It can help with digestive issues, reduce inflammation, and even improve mood.

-Just be sure to consult with a healthcare professional before using it for medicinal purposes.
+Just consult with a healthcare professional before using it for medicinal purposes.

 Wormwood is a great option for plants that repel flies while offering medicinal benefits.
 Consider adding this plant to your garden to keep those pesky flies away.